Equal Employment Opportunity (EEO) Policy Statement

 INFORMATION FOR: All ACF Employees

-Employees and applicants for ACF employment who believe they have been subjected to any form of discrimination, harassment or reprisal in employment, and wish to pursue an EEO complaint must first initiate the pre-complaint process by contacting an EEO Counselor within 45 calendar days of the date of the alleged discriminatory, harassing or reprisal action, or in the case of a personnel action, within 45 calendar days of the effective date of the personnel action.
+ACF employees and job applicants who believe they have been subjected to any form of discrimination, harassment, or reprisal in employment have the right to pursue an EEO complaint.
+They must first initiate the pre-complaint process by contacting an EEO Counselor within 45 calendar days of the date of the alleged discriminatory, harassing, or retaliatory action, or in the case of a personnel action, within 45 calendar days of the effective date of the personnel action.
 The telephone number to contact an EEO Counselor is (202) 205-1592 (voice) or (202) 401-4560 (TDD/voice).
-It is important to notice that failure to adhere to this 45-calendar day limitation period may result in complaint dismissal if the complaint is filed in the formal EEO complaint process.
+It is important to note that failure to adhere to this 45-calendar day limitation period may result in dismissal of the formal EEO complaint.

-The Office of Diversity Management and EEO (ODME) is the ACF office responsible for processing EEO complaints filed by ACF employees.
+The Office of Diversity Management and EEO (ODME) is the ACF office responsible for processing EEO complaints initiated or filed by ACF employees.
 EEO complaints are processed in an impartial and confidential manner in accordance with 29 Code of Federal Regulations, Part 1614.
-ODME will determine which complaints should be accepted in the formal complaint process.
-If the complaint is accepted, an investigation is completed within 180 calendar days of the complaint filing date.
+ODME will determine which complaints should be accepted for investigation in the formal complaint process.
+Investigations are completed within 180 calendar days of the complaint filing date.
 Based on the outcome of the investigation, the complaint may be adjudicated to determine the merits and appropriate remedial action.
-(In cases alleging an action that may be appealed to the U.S. Merit System Protection Board, the complaint investigation must be completed within 120 calendar days of the complaint filing date.)
+(In complaints involving an action that may be appealed to the U.S. Merit System Protection Board, the complaint investigation must be completed within 120 calendar days of the complaint filing date.)

-For more information or training on ACF’s EEO program, please contact ODME at the telephone number provided.
+For more information or training on ACF’s EEO program, please contact ODME at the telephone numbers provided.